webbhuset/test-elm-performance/README.md

 When a browser renders the page there is a lot more happening than just diffing and applying virtual DOM.
 A fair amount of time is also spent on calculating layout and painting.
 Garbage Collection cycles can also affect the rendering performance.

-In this test I open first accordion and measure the time of each part in the rendering process.
+In this test I opened first accordion and measured the time of each part in the rendering process.

 With 1024 Accordions